 Listen once, have it stuck in your head forever.
 Toe-tapping, great to dance to, and totally perfect.
 I'd assumed it was going to be a pure slice of Americana based on the title, but, of course, it's far closer to The Rolling Stones than to anything else.

-1. "Sweet Creature"
+10 "Sweet Creature"

 The Beatles' "Blackbird."
 All the same, Twitter accusations of his ripping off the classic track aside, "Sweet Creature" is tender and shows that Styles isn't afraid to be a little weird or sentimental.
 What has always drawn fans to him is a sense that his singularly pure heart has managed to withstand a highly ironic age.
 This song feels like the distillation of that personal warmth into just under four minutes of music that's as delicate as lace.

 While some fans reacted with outrage on hearing the intro to "Sweet Creature," let's be real.
 If he's copied McCartney, he's also copied Mick Jagger, Stevie Nicks, and Justin Vernon.
 The act of writing music when you're just starting out and you're a voracious listener is a similar journey to that of a writer's — you begin by imitating your idols and eventually you find your own voice.
 I wouldn't say that Styles has found a unique sound with this project.
 But he